 Key 1 – Assess the likely (and unlikely)

-There’s no way to plan for every scenario, but you can always add on over time as EOP’s should be reviewed and updated yearly.
+There’s no way to plan for every scenario, but you can always adapt over time as EOP’s should be reviewed and updated yearly.
 Your plans should address internal and external threats.
-What could happen on times of worship or special Holy Days?
-What about if non-congregants shelter in place at your campus?
+What could happen at times of worship or special Holy Days?
+What about if non-congregants shelter-in-place at your campus?
 What if it was a targeted hostile threat?

 Key 2 – Consult with the experts

-Once you identify the scenarios that keep you up at night, share them with local emergency responders and safety consultants such as www.FirePlanningAssociates.com.
+Once you identify the scenarios that keep you up at night, share them with local emergency responders and safety consultants such as Fire Planning Associates (Blazemark).
 They will be able to help you prioritize and add to the information gathered.
-This will include requirements or responsibilities that the faith based organization should be planning for.
+This will include requirements or responsibilities that the faith-based organization should be planning for.

 Key 3 – Create a plan